New Visiting or Nondegree Student

 Download the printable checklist.

 - If you already applied for admission to CU Boulder and the Office of Admissions referred you to ACCESS, be sure to log onto your Admission’s Status Page and complete the term change form that is located in the bottom right-hand corner.

 - Schedule an appointment with a Continuing Education advisor to plan your schedule of classes.

-- To qualify for in-state tuition rates based on your military status, complete the CEPS Veterans Tuition Exception Form and return it with documentation to either email@example.com or the Enrollment Services team on the first floor of the Continuing Education building at 1505 University Avenue, Boulder, Colorado.
+- To qualify for in-state tuition rates based on your military status, complete the CE Veterans Tuition Exception Form and send it with documentation to firstname.lastname@example.org.

 - Apply for the College Opportunity Fund (COF) stipend online at cof.college-assist.org (undergraduate in-state students only).